 While course requirements vary among concentrations, all students should consider taking the following for the first year.
-See your advisor for assistance in determining the correct courses:

-English composition (if not exempt) College of Arts and Sciences Topics I E 103

-☐ Chemistry (see your advisor)

-☐ BIOL-L 111

-☐ Foreign language (if not exempt)

-☐ MATH-M 211 (or appropriate preparatory course)

-☐ Introductory course from a physical science (e.g., geography, geological sciences)
+See your advisor for assistance in determining the correct courses: English composition (if not exempt), College of Arts and Sciences Topics E 103, BIOL-L 111, CHEM-C 117 (See an advisor to determine the proper course based on chemistry background), MATH-M 211 (or appropriate preparatory course), one course in the physical sciences such as GEOG-G 107, GEOL-G 105, or GEOL-G 171.